kswope/book-learnin/README.md

     hash[:one] = 1 #=> Assigning 1 to :one

+In other code, these two are the same

+    hash.extend(HashWithLogging)

+    class << hash
+      include HashWithLogging
+    end

 _Side note, I'm thinking that alias_method exists only to create decorators for methods.
 Its a way to **redefine** a method (not override in a subclass)